Smriti1996/conversational_ai_group_number_103/README.md

 │ 🧠 Fine-Tuned Model Response:                             │
 │ ─────────────────────────────                             │
-│ Answer: "I don't have sufficient confidence to answer this │ │ question based on the available PayPal report data."       │ │                                                             │ │ 📊 Confidence: 22%  ⏱️ Response Time: 0.43s               │
+│ Answer: "I don't have sufficient confidence to answer this │ │ question based on the available Apple report data."       │ │                                                             │ │ 📊 Confidence: 22%  ⏱️ Response Time: 0.43s               │
 │                                                             │